 Kids will feel the dryness on their lips too, don’t forget to moisturize for them!

 Travel Tip: Apply a lip-balm frequently.
 Bring your lip-balm wherever you go!

 Good to take care of these areas too:

 I have never learned my lessons.
-When I travel to cold countries, I tend to fall sick.
-I’ll also develop this dry, hacking cough that won’t let up, not even for weeks after my return back to warm weather.
+Whenever I travel to cold countries, I tend to fall sick, developing this dry, hacking cough that won’t let up, not even for weeks after my return back to warm weather.
 It’s the kind of coughs that makes me wish I didn’t have to breathe, because with each inhalation, I feel an impossibly itchy sensation in the throat.
 It gets so bad, sometimes I’ll be tearing, as if from misery (but actually it’s just the itch).

 Travel Tip: Other than keeping the neck area all wrapped up against the cold wind, keep some lozenges with you.
 Also, drink lots of water to rehydrate!

 . . . . .